| Feature | Slyce Spend-to-own, flat $9.99/mo | Fidelity Go Fidelity-managed robo-portfolio |

 Verdict

 Pick Fidelity Go if you want a Fidelity-managed diversified robo-portfolio with bank-grade safety, IRA support, and zero fees below the threshold.
-The Fidelity Flex ETF expense ratios are uniquely low, and Fidelity's infrastructure depth matters for larger balances.
+The Fidelity Flex ETF expense ratios are uniquely low, it's the cheaper option on a small balance, and Fidelity's infrastructure depth matters for larger balances.

-Pick Slyce if you want spending to trigger ownership of brands you shop at, you need custodial accounts or Trump Account routing, or you'd rather hold specific public companies than a diversified ETF.
-The zero subscription compounds, and brand-specific ownership is fundamentally different from a managed allocation.
+Pick Slyce if you want spending to trigger ownership of brands you shop at, or you'd rather hold specific public companies than a diversified ETF.
+Brand-specific ownership is fundamentally different from a managed allocation — just note that on a small balance Fidelity Go is free and Slyce is $9.99/month, so the model, not the price, is the reason to pick Slyce here.

 If neither answer is satisfying, the two run side by side without conflict — Fidelity Go for the diversified core, Slyce for the spend-to-own layer.
 That's a legitimate setup.